CU-SRL/CUSRL_Avionics/README.md

 When the system is powered on, all data stored on the flash chip are read and stored to the SD card (via corresponding hardcoded functions in the SD class).
 The `nSamples` and `addr_start` parameters for each data type are populated based on information stored in the first bytes of the flash chip.
 (A description of the memory addressing is below).

 The `size` and `freq` values are defined by the function `setXXX(uint8_t size, float frequency)`.
 This function is called when initializing the data types.
-This can be done before or after reading and storing data on power up.

 #### Step 2: Reading out data